 He also valued teaching and research, making sure that the Texas Heart Institute was a teaching institution.
 I learned that he played basketball in high school and college.
 As an adult, he played upright bass in a band called The Heartbeats.

-I feel fortunate that innovations Dr. Cooley was a part of benefited me personally and made much of what I’ve enjoyed for years possible.
+I feel fortunate that innovations Dr. Cooley was a part of benefited me personally and made much of what I’ve enjoyed in life possible.
 Dr. Cooley thought he was in the right place at the right time.
 I agree!

 As an insecure teenager, I was bothered by the 7-inch scar on the left side of my rib cage.
 Today I’m thankful for that scar and the health that resulted from the skillful minds and hands of medical professionals.
 I’d like to give a word of thanks to Dr. Henry Rogers, Dr. Denton Cooley, Dr. Greg Smart, my south Arkansas doctor, and my current physician, Dr. Ron Schlabach, for helping me stay on the trails!

 Texas Heart Institute (THI), founded by world-renowned cardiovascular surgeon Dr. Denton A. Cooley in 1962